tdwg/website/conferences/2024/registration/excursions/index.md

 ## Disclaimer of responsibility

 Please be aware that neither the JAPAN TOURISM AGENCY, NIPPON TRAVEL AGENCY OKINAWA CO., LTD., CERULEAN BLUE OKINAWA, nor ACORN OKINAWA is affiliated with SPNHC or TDWG.
 SPNHC and TDWG do not receive any financial or other benefit from SPNHC-TDWG 2024 registrants participating in any tour or excursion offered.
 If you register for any JTA excursions or Yanbaru Nature Tours, SPNHC and TDWG are in no way responsible for you, your property or the excursions, including fee payments, scheduling, facilities, transportation, and damage or harm of any kind.
 All responsibility lies with the Nippon Travel Agency Okinawa Co., Ltd., Cerulean Blue OKINAWA, ACORN Okinawa or the individual participant.
-Please see Item #7 Limitation of Liability in the [Terms and Conditions document](https://va.apollon.nta.co.jp/SPNHC-TDWG2024/files/TERMS.pdf){:target="_blank"}.
+Please see Item #7 Limitation of Liability in the [Terms and Conditions document](https://va.apollon.nta.co.jp/SPNHC-TDWG2024/files/Terms%20&%20Conditions_v1.1-2.pdf){:target="_blank"}.
+_Terms and Conditions updated on August 1, 2024 to v1.1_

 Still, we think you’re gonna have a great time.